 - – Cuff tear arthropathy, a severe, complex kind of shoulder arthritis that develops from an irreparable rotator cuff tear

-Conservative shoulder arthritis treatment options such as anti-inflammatory medications and physical therapy are generally always recommended to start.
-However, in the event that these first-line methods fail to alleviate shoulder pain, restore range of motion in the joint and treat any other symptoms a patient is having, an orthopedic specialist may suggest surgical shoulder arthritis treatment options.
+First-line methods mail fail to alleviate shoulder pain, restore range of motion in the joint and treat other symptoms a patient is having.
+In these cases, an orthopedic specialist may suggest surgical shoulder arthritis treatment options.

-- – Total Shoulder Arthroplasty (TSA) – During this procedure, which is also known as total shoulder replacement, the orthopedic surgeon removes damaged cartilage and bone from the shoulder and replaces it with plastic and metal implants.
+- – Total Shoulder Arthroplasty (TSA) – During this procedure, the orthopedic surgeon removes damaged cartilage and bone from the shoulder.
+The damaged parts are replaced with plastic and metal implants.
+This is also known as total shoulder replacement.
 For many patients, TSA is effective at relieving pain and restoring range of motion loss caused by arthritic conditions of the shoulder.

 - – Reverse Shoulder Replacement – For those with severe shoulder arthritis such as cuff tear arthropathy, reverse shoulder replacement is typically a better option than TSA.
-As the name suggests, this surgery involves reversing the positions of the ball and socket in the shoulder joint in order to help improve shoulder mobility and ease pain.
+This surgery involves reversing the positions of the ball and socket in the shoulder joint.
+This should help improve shoulder mobility and ease pain.